prrvchr/eMailerOOo/README.md

 ### What has been done for version 1.1.0:

 - In the connection configuration wizard (IspDB Wizard) it is now possible to deactivate the IMAP configuration.
   As a result, this no longer sends a thread (IMAP message) when merging a mailing.

 - In the email merge wizard, it is now possible to insert merge fields in the subject of the email.
 See [issue #6][73].
-  For the subject of an email, a merge field is composed of an opening brace, the column name (case sensitive) and a closing brace. (ie: `{ColumnName}`)
+  For the subject of an email, a merge field is composed of an opening brace, the column name (case sensitive) and a closing brace (ie: `{ColumnName}`).
   When entering the email subject, a syntax error in a merge field will be reported and will prevent the mailing from being submitted.

+- It is now possible in the Spooler to view emails in eml format.

 - A new service [com.sun.star.mail.MailServiceConfiguration][74] now allows access to a connection configuration (SMTP and/or IMAP) from an email address.
   This should be able to resolve [issue #4][75]: sending emails from Basic.
   I will come back a little later with examples in Basic.

 ### What remains to be done for version 1.1.0: